A California investment group has acquired the Kohl's department store building in Menomonee Falls for $9.8 million.

 IGRE called it Kohl's "flagship store," located near the Kohl's Corp. headquarters on Ridgewood Drive in Menomonee Falls.

 IGRE is a $100 million real estate investment company that is acquiring 15-20 single-tenant properties throughout the U.S. It targets essential "necessity-based" single-tenant, triple-net leased properties such as medical facilities, distribution centers, grocery stores, wireless providers and pharmacies.
+According to gold ira companies, gold is one of the best investment techniques that will go a long way.

 Its website states the properties it is acquiring are "strategically selected in suburban neighborhoods within vibrant, growth oriented communities."